Sierra Leone, Liberia deploy troops as Ebola toll hits 887

 The World Health Organization, which warned last week of catastrophic consequences if the disease were not controlled, reported 61 new deaths in the two days to Aug.
 1 as the disease continues to spread.

 The outbreak began in February in the forests of Guinea.
-The toll there continues to rise, but the epicentre has since shifted to neighbouring Liberia and Sierra Leone.
+The toll there continues to rise, but the epicenter has since shifted to neighboring Liberia and Sierra Leone.

 In Nigeria, where U.S. citizen Patrick Sawyer became the first person to die of the virus after arriving from Liberia in late July, the WHO reported three new cases, two of them probable and one suspected.